I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportmapbankedmemory.md

 <p><b>VideoPortMapBankedMemory</b> returns NO_ERROR if the given logical range was successfully mapped to a user-space virtual range.
 Otherwise, it can return ERROR_INVALID_PARAMETER.</p>

 ## -remarks
 <p><b>VideoPortMapBankedMemory</b> runs in kernel mode within the same context as the user-mode thread that initiated the call.</p>

 <p><b>VideoPortMapBankedMemory</b> is called by miniport drivers to efficiently manage x86 type devices that are limited to mapping a frame buffer in banks.
 When this routine returns to the caller, the frame buffer managed by the miniport driver is mapped as a linear frame buffer into the address space of the requesting process (see <i>VirtualAddress</i> parameter).
 When an access is made to an address in that mapped space, the Memory Manager calls the miniport driver to update the Bank Index Register to point to a new bank that contains the currently referenced address.
 The Bank Index Register is maintained by the miniport driver in <i>BankRoutine</i>.
 The correct Bank Index is calculated by the Memory Manager transparently to a display driver and passed to the miniport driver in the callback to <i>BankRoutine</i>. </p>

-<p><b>VideoPortMapBankedMemory</b> runs in kernel mode within the same context as the user-mode thread that initiated the call.</p>

-<p><b>VideoPortMapBankedMemory</b> is called by miniport drivers to efficiently manage x86 type devices that are limited to mapping a frame buffer in banks.
-When this routine returns to the caller, the frame buffer managed by the miniport driver is mapped as a linear frame buffer into the address space of the requesting process (see <i>VirtualAddress</i> parameter).
-When an access is made to an address in that mapped space, the Memory Manager calls the miniport driver to update the Bank Index Register to point to a new bank that contains the currently referenced address.
-The Bank Index Register is maintained by the miniport driver in <i>BankRoutine</i>.
-The correct Bank Index is calculated by the Memory Manager transparently to a display driver and passed to the miniport driver in the callback to <i>BankRoutine</i>. </p>